LEARNAcademy/syllabus/rails/rails-api.md

 **Branch**
 submit-animal-with-sightings
 **Acceptance Criteria**
-- can create new animal along with sighting data in a single API request
+- Can create new animal along with sighting data in a single API request
 	- Hint: Look into `accepts_nested_attributes_for`

 ---